grafana/metrictank/README.md

 ## interesting design characteristics (feature or limitation.. up to you)

+* upgrades / process restarts requires running multiple instances (potentially only for the duration of the maintenance) and re-assigning the primary role.
+Otherwise data loss of current chunks will be incurred.
+See [operations guide](https://github.com/raintank/metrictank/blob/master/docs/operations.md)
 * only float64 values.
 Ints and bools currently stored as floats (works quite well due to the gorilla compression), No text support.
 * only uint32 unix timestamps in second resolution.
 For higher resolution, consider [streaming directly to grafana](https://blog.raintank.io/using-grafana-with-intels-snap-for-ad-hoc-metric-exploration/)